godot-italia/asset-game-jam/Game Jam #3/README.md

 - `banner.png/.jpg./.psd` is the banner related to the game jam
 - `logo.png/.jpg/.psd` is the logo related to the game jam.
 It is a smaller version of the banner
 - `project_files/` is the folder containing Godot Engine Project files that shall be used for Game Jam subscriptions (ready-to-use scenes, splashscreens, shaders, scripts, etc..)
+- `itch.io/` is the folder containing assets used on the itch.io page

 Credits:
 - banner: *@QbieShay*